Tattoo Aftercare

 • Don't hang charms or any object from your jewelry until the piercing is fully healed.

-• Avoid submerging your piercing in water such as pools, lakes, jacuzzis, etc. unless you feel confident that the water is clean enough for you and an open wound (which is what your piercing is while it is healing).
-Most bodies of water harbor large amounts of bacteria.
+• Avoid submerging your piercing in water such as pools, lakes, oceans, hot tubs, etc. Most bodies of water harbor large amounts of bacteria.
 If there is sea life, motor oil, or children in the water it is not clean enough!

 DISCLAIMER